slds-lmu/ame/README.md

 $$

 The ME for factor features is estimated by comparing the change of $\hat{f}(x_S, x_C)$ compared to a base category while $x_C$ is held constant and $x_S$ is being replaced by a category other than the base category.
+>

+The Marginal Effect [ME] for numeric variables is the first derivative of a model with respect to the selected feature at specified values of the covariates.
+It is estimated by numerically differentiating the fitted prediction function.
+The ME for factorial features is estimated for each category by comparing the change in prediction compared to a base category while all other variables are held constant.

-There are three kinds of Marginal Effects.
+There are three kinds of Marginal Effects for numeric features.
 The `ame` package supports all of them:

 - Average Marginal Effects [AME]: The average slope of the prediction function at observed covariate values.
 - Marginal Effects at the Means [MEM]: The average slope of the prediction function while the unselected features $x_C$ are set to their sample means.